Dopant-induced stabilization of three-dimensional charge order in cuprates: Correlation lengths

 \section{Correlation lengths}

 Our simulations will focus on the experimental doping level and assume Ba site Pr doping: we substitute 1/6 of the Ba atoms in YBCO7 with Pr dopants.
 This is the only doping level exhibiting stable 3D CO in experiment \cite{ruiz2022stabilization}.
-For computational efficiency, we model the domain walls as being straight (with AFM spin ordering) along the $b$ direction, so that describing the configuration of domain walls only requires specifying their positions in the $ac$ plane.
+For computational efficiency, we model the domain walls as straight and oriented along the $b$ axis (with AFM spin ordering along $b$), parallel to the Cu-O chain direction.
+(The assumption of straight domain walls along the $b$ axis is explicitly tested and verified in Appendix \ref{app:metastable_mag} .)
+With this setup, a domain-wall configuration is fully specified by the wall positions in the $ac$ plane.
+This assumption is also consistent with prior experimental observations \cite{ruiz2022stabilization, gerber2015three, chang2016magnetic, jang2016ideal} and theoretical studies \cite{zhang2020competing}.
 Similarly, we assume dopants form straight linear chains along the $b$ direction.
 These assumptions are based on our findings that the energy cost to misalign dopants or domain walls along the $b$ is very large, as shown in Appendices~\ref{app:metastable_crystal} and \ref{app:metastable_mag}.
 This makes disordering along the $b$ direction out of the energy window of practical interest for the temperature ranges we will simulate.
 Fig.~\ref{fig:lattice} illustrates an example of the positions of dopants (blue) and domain walls (red) in the $ac$ plane, where the crystal and spin structures in Fig.~\ref{fig:DFT_charge_order}(b) and (e) are used to build the example.
 This representation and associated lattice grid for dopant and domain wall positions underlie a lattice Hamiltonian we construct below.

 We begin with the higher-energy scales involving the dopant configurations and then consider the domain wall energetics.
 We start by quantifying the pairwise interaction between Ba-site Pr dopants based on our DFT calculations.
 To remove the effect of the Cu local moments (which create their own energetics due to domain wall physics, which we deal with separately), all Cu atoms are constrained to be non-magnetic for these computations.
 Comparing the total energies of ten representative (meta)stable configurations (see Appendix~\ref{app:metastable_crystal}) with that of the ground-state arrangement of Fig.~\ref{fig:DFT_charge_order}(b) allows us to build a simple lattice model for the Ba-substituted Pr dopant interaction energies